 Also, why not have a look at our Top Tips for developing more sustainable and fulfilling local connections?
-By engaging more with your community you can help challenge the negative public perception of care homes and show people that they really are great places to live die, visit and work!
-Good luck with all you're doing and plan to do.

-Very best wishes from the My Home Life Team We are working to improve our own community engagement Our community extends across national borders to Wales, Scotland and Northern Ireland.
+By engaging more with your community you can help challenge the negative public perception of care homes and show people that they really are great places to live, work, die and visit!
+Good luck with all you're doing and plan to do in the future.
+Very best wishes from the My Home Life Team We are working to improve our own community engagement Our community extends across UK borders to Wales, Scotland and Northern Ireland.
 We are keen to spread the good news about care homes and broaden our engagement as widely as possible.
 Our Twitter feed is growing and we encourage you to join in.
 It's a chance to learn, celebrate and also promote positive messages of the work going on in care homes.